-The following table sets forth the value of the awards that vested or were earned by each nonemployee director of the company in 2023.
+The following table sets forth the value of the awards that vested or were earned by each nonemployee director of the company in 2024.

 Name (a) Option-based awards - Value vested during the year (\$) Share-based awards - Value vested during the year (\$) (b) Non-equity incentive plan compensation - Value earned during the year (\$)

 D.W.
-Cornhill 116,211
+Cornhill 154,164

 S.R.
-Driscoll
+Driscoll -

 J.N.
 Floren

 G.J.
 Goldberg

-K.T.
-Hoeg 3,914,117

 M.C.
-Hubbs 116,211
+Hubbs 154,164

-J.M.
-Mintz 3,595,688

-D.S.
-Sutherland 3,438,084

-(a) As directors employed by the company or Exxon Mobil Corporation in 2023, B.W.
-Corson and M.R.
-Crocker did not receive compensation for acting as directors.
-S.R.
-Driscoll, J.N.
-Floren and G.J.
-Goldberg were elected to the board on May 2, 2023.
-K.T.
-Hoeg, J.M.
-Mintz and D.S.
-Sutherland retired from the board on May 2, 2023.
+(a) As directors employed by the company or Exxon Mobil Corporation in 2024, B.W.
+Corson and N.A.
+Hansen did not receive compensation for acting as directors.